Exploring Zepbound(Tirzepatide) for Mast Cell Activation Syndrome (MCAS)

 - Respiratory symptoms: coughing, wheezing, chest tightness (mimicking asthma or allergic reactions in the airways).

-- Heart and blood pressure: a rapid heartbeat, palpitations, or lightheadedness.
-Some experience drops in blood pressure or faintness, especially if MCAS overlaps with conditions like POTS (Postural Orthostatic Tachycardia Syndrome).
+- Heart and blood pressure: a rapid heart beat, palpitations, or lightheadedness.
+Some experience drops in blood pressure or light headedness, especially if MCAS overlaps with conditions like POTS (Postural Orthostatic Tachycardia Syndrome).

 - General systemic issues: temperature intolerance (feeling overly hot or cold), a “wired but tired” feeling of adrenal overdrive, and poor sleep.
 Some have body-wide pain or odd neurological sensations (burning, tingling) that aren’t easily explained.